What Is a Calcaneal Osteotomy?

-The heel bone can be realigned to achieve a different orientation, which can correct many different deformities and functional limitations.
-For example, abnormally high or low arches are deformities that can be addressed with a calcaneal osteotomy.
-The ultimate goal of all osteotomies is to relieve pain, improve alignment and walking, and reduce the likelihood of arthritis.
+The heel bone can be realigned to achieve a different orientation, which can correct many different deformities and foot/ankle problems.
+For example, abnormally high or low arches can be addressed with a calcaneal osteotomy.
+The ultimate goals of all osteotomies are to relieve pain, improve alignment and walking, and reduce the likelihood of arthritis.

-If you are having worsening pain or deformity of the foot and ankle that is not responding to other treatments, a calcaneal osteotomy may be part of your surgical reconstruction plan and should be discussed with your foot and ankle orthopaedic surgeon.
-If you are at high risk for medical complications the risks of surgery may outweigh the potential benefits.
+If your pain is worsening or you have a deformity of the foot and ankle that is not responding to other treatments, a calcaneal osteotomy may be part of your surgical reconstruction plan.
+Discuss your options with your foot and ankle orthopaedic surgeon.
+If you are at high risk for medical complications, the risks of surgery may outweigh the potential benefits.

 A calcaneal osteotomy commonly is combined with other procedures to reconstruct the foot.
 This type of surgery usually is an outpatient procedure, meaning you can go home the same day as surgery, but will vary depending on each patient and surgeon.

-The four most common types of controlled breaks of the heel bone that can be performed are the Evans, Dwyer, Medial Shift, and Lateral Shift.
+The four most common types are the Evans, Dwyer, Medial Shift, and Lateral Shift.

-Evans osteotomy: If you look down at your foot, you can see the inside edge of the foot and the outside edge of the foot.
+Evans osteotomy: If you look down at your foot, you can see an inside edge and outside edge of the foot.
 For the foot to be straight, the inside edge of the foot and outside edge of the foot must be similar lengths.
-If the foot is pointed away from the midline then the outside edge of the foot must be functionally shorter.
-The Evans osteotomy is a controlled break that makes the outside part of the foot longer to help make the foot straight.
-Often bone graft is used.
+An Evans osteotomy is a controlled break that makes the outside part of the foot longer to help make the foot straight.
+Often a bone graft is used.
 The procedure may be performed on patients with flatfoot deformity.

 Dwyer osteotomy: This is a break that removes an outside-based wedge of bone from the calcaneus in order to realign the foot.
 It is sometimes performed on patients with abnormally high arches.

-Patients who have lost the arch in a foot may have a medializing osteotomy.
-The heel bone is cut and moved towards the inside part of the foot to help restore the arch.
+Medializing osteotomy: In this procedure, the heel bone is cut and moved towards the inside part of the foot to help restore a fallen arch.
 Arthritis, loss of tendon function, and injury are some causes of a fallen arch.

-Another osteotomy for abnormally high arches is the lateralizing osteotomy.
-The heel is cut and shifted to the outside to reduce the arch and improve alignment.
+Lateralizing osteotomy: This is another osteotomy for abnormally high arches.
+In this procedure, the heel bone is cut and shifted to the outside to reduce the arch and improve alignment.